Best’s 2017 Vintage Update

 The first benefit is that the flavours in the grapes have had plenty of time to mature before the sugar level becomes too excessive.
 Too much sugar means too much alcohol, which we do not want.

 The second bonus is that the slow ripening allows us to plan and pinpoint the right time to pick, which is not easy in warmer years.
 Most of our blocks that we’ve picked so far are four or five weeks later than last year.

 We did see plenty of nervous energy in the winery this week, with an impending rainstorm threatening our Riesling crop.
-Never fear though, the team rallied and we spent a long night and day picking and pressing five different blocks of Riesling plus one of Orange Muscat and some Gewürztraminer for our Gentle Blend.
-The result of these picks is fantastic – I’m really excited about the potential for high-quality wines this year.
+Never fear though, the team rallied and we spent a long night and day picking.
+Then pressing five different blocks of Riesling plus one of Orange Muscat and some Gewürztraminer for our Gentle Blend.
+The result of these picks is fantastic.
+I’m really excited about the potential for high-quality wines this year.
 The flavours coming through the juice and the early fermentation are very encouraging.

-The rain seems to have fizzled out now and has resulted in giving the vines a freshen-up and allowed the dust to settle.
-We need to wait a couple more days for the grape’s flavours to return to their previous state – which leaves us with the perfect opportunity to clean and write a vintage blog.
-We’re also putting together our 2016 Bin 1 blend at the moment, a task normally reserved until after vintage, but it is ready to go now, so carpe diem.
+The rain seems to have fizzled out now.
+Resulting in giving the vines a freshen-up and allowed the dust to settle.
+We need to wait a couple more days for the grape’s flavours to return to their previous state.
+Which leaves us with the perfect opportunity to clean and write a vintage blog.
+We’re also putting together our 2016 Bin 1 blend at the moment, a task normally reserved until after vintage.
+But it is ready to go now, so carpe diem.

 This week we should also start to pick our Shiraz, but next week will be the true onset of the “Shiraz-alanche”.